AlexZeGamer/SAT-Sudoku-solver/README.md

 - [x] Testing using a sudoku dataset
   - [x] Timing the `solve()` function
 - [x] GUI using tkinter
+  - [x] Make sure we can only enter numbers 1-9 in the GUI
+  - [x] Show a popup if the sudoku grid has no solution
+  - [ ] Separate every 3x3 sub-grid
 - [x] Generate sudoku grids
+  - [ ] Generate sudoku grids using a CNF
 - [ ] Count the number of solutions
 - [ ] Working with n^2 * n^2 sudoku grids